 Just like in the case of accessing the internet on a computer or a laptop, another concern with the use of smart TVs is the interference with the viewers’ personal privacy.

 Concerns have been raised about the possibilities of spying through the cameras that come with these TVs.
 Loss of personal data is also another possible drawback.
 Since viewers use smart TVs to access their social networking sites, the users’ sensitive information such as passwords may also be at risk.

 With internet connectivity and social interaction at the core of smart TVs, there are more chances that your content preferences be known to friends and others.

-Most of the social media apps that come with smart TVs are already on our smart phones.
+Most of the social media apps that come with smart TVs are already on our smartphones.

-It is much easier to access some of these apps on smart phones rather than smart TVs due to typing restrictions on smart TVs.
+It is much easier to access some of these apps on smartphones rather than smart TVs due to typing restrictions on smart TVs.
 Typing is available using the remote as a default feature, which can be very tasking unless you connect an external keyboard.
 A

-lso, many of these apps are personal in nature where you might not want everyone to see your information on a big screen, for example, your Facebook timeline or email.
+Also, many of these apps are personal in nature where you might not want everyone to see your information on a big screen, for example, your Facebook timeline or email.

 Come with Pre-installed Apps

 Most of the smart TVs come with pre-installed apps.
 Some do not offer the option of updating the apps or adding new ones.
 That means the viewer will be stuck with the same apps until they decide to buy another smart TV.